This EASY dinner of pan-seared chicken cutlets, topped with a delicious butter pecan sauce, can be prepared and on the table in 20 minutes!

 They should be light golden brown when done and fully cooked through.
 Once done, put the chicken cutlets onto a serving plate or platter, and top with the toasted pecans.
 Keep the chicken warm while you make the sauce, which takes about 5 minutes.

 Make The Sauce For The Chicken Cutlets

 Using the same skillet (do not clean it out), add the chicken broth.
 Cook the broth for a couple minutes, stirring to get the little browned bits of goodness off the bottom of skillet.
 Add the brown sugar, apple cider vinegar, and thyme to the broth.

-To round out the meal, I served the chicken cutlets with oven-roasted veggies on the side.
-It was so delicious, and the butter toasted pecans with the sauce on the chicken… oh my goodness!
+To round out the meal, I serve the chicken cutlets with oven-roasted veggies on the side.
+It is absolutely delicious, and the butter toasted pecans with the sauce on the chicken taste so good!

 Looking For More CHICKEN Recipes?

 You can find ALL of my chicken recipes in the Recipe Index at the top of the page.
 There are a LOT of them!
 Some of our favorites include: